 What area of town is best for a cocktail( things to do in Cusco at night)…

-We love Chez Maggy just off the Plaza de Armas (main square) for it's cosy and rustic atmosphere, superb pizza (when you're fed up of eating llama or guinea pig!) and incredibly friendly owner who plied us with free pisco sours on our honeymoon.
-There are often local musicians who pop in to serenade the diners, and yes, the panpipe music is cheesy, but you are in Peru so it's allowed!
+There are plenty of amazing things to do in Peru.
+We love Chez Maggy just off the Plaza de Armas (main square) for it’s cosy and rustic atmosphere, superb pizza (when you’re fed up of eating llama or guinea pig!) and an incredibly friendly owner who plied us with free pisco sours on our honeymoon.
+There are often local musicians who pop in to serenade the diners, and yes, the panpipe music is cheesy, but you are in Peru so it’s allowed!

-Just out of town is the UNESCO World Heritage Site of Sacsayhuaman (try and say 'sexy woman' when drunk and you'll be half way to pronouncing it!).
-This walled citadel dates back to the Inca civilisation (and even a bit before!) and has superb views of Cusco and the surroundings Andes.
+Just out of town is the UNESCO World Heritage Site of Sacsayhuaman (try and say ‘sexy woman’ when drunk and you’ll be halfway to pronouncing it!).
+This walled citadel dates back to the Inca civilisation (and even a bit before!) and has superb views of Cusco and the surrounding Andes.
 Also a great spot for that all important tourist photo with the obligatory llama.